-Put simply, cloud computing is a way of using the internet to carry out tasks you typically perform on your computer - such as storing and sharing information.
+Put simply, cloud computing is a way of using the internet to carry out tasks you typically perform on your computer - such as storing data, sharing information and using software.

-Instead of purchasing software and having to install it on your computer, the applications are hosted on secure servers that you access over the internet ― ‘in the cloud’.
+Instead of purchasing software and installing it on your computer, applications are hosted on secure servers that you access over the internet - or ‘in the cloud'.

 "What is new is the huge and growing variety of software, and the fact that cloud is now much more effective because of greater bandwidth and faster connections."